Childcare & Development

 Scholarship awards cover tuition, fees, and books for Child Development and Early Childhood courses (CDEC and TECA) up to $950 per semester.
 A minimum GPA of 2.75 must be maintained to renew scholarship..

-New students must seek advisement through the Social and Behavioral Sciences/Child Development department.
+New students must seek advisement through the Education Division/Child Development department.
 Contact Denise McKown (432) 685-6809, for student advising.

 MC General Scholarships